aicaprio/CurtainView/README.md

 There is one noteworthy attribute:"curtainView:fixedValue",which determines the minimum hegiht or width appears on scrren,and it's default value is one third of the CurtainView's width or height(depends on current gravity).

-Usually we set this in codes.For example in upper case, I want a only the ImageView to be shown when the CurtainView is closed,so we just need to set the fixedValue to be the ImageView's height:
+Usually we set this in codes.For example in upper case, I want only the ImageView appears when the CurtainView is closed,so we just need to set the fixedValue to be the ImageView's height:

 	curtainView.post(new Runnable() {
 	@Override